abyss232002/dezoomcampcodespace2024/README.md

 ## What is [github codespace](https://github.com/features/codespaces)

 * Github codespace is a fully configured dev environment in cloud that starts in second with upto 60 hrs in month free.
-* All you need to free github account to start using codespace.
+* You just need a free github account to start using codespace.
 * With free account we have access to 2-core(4gb ram,60 hr fee /month) and 4-core(8gb ram, 30 hrs free /month) option.
 Please follow github documentation on [codespace][def11] for further informations.